hpique/SwiftSingleton/README.md

 SwiftSingleton
 ==============

 An exploration of the Singleton pattern in Swift.
+Issues and pull requests welcomed.

 ### Approach A: Global constant